sumezawa/cool_vim_commands/README.md

 cw = delete word on cursor, switch to insert mode

-## ONE FOR TWO: These are the commands that can be used one for two:
+## TWO IN ONE: These are the commands that can be used two in one:

 C = c$ = change whole line